 Impact metrics, targets, and KPIs are defined for all impact investments to capture the outputs and outcomes of our impact pathways.
-Dream collects and reports on data related to impact KPIs annually in our Impact Report, led by our dedicated Impact team.
+Dream collects and reports on data related to impact KPIs annually in our Impact Reports.
+This process is collaborative and integrated with our ESG team as they simultaneously collect data for Dream's annual Sustainability Report.